jmsak37/airbnb-clone-project/README.md

 - Add Typography tokens and font files or font-stack fallback.
 - Create CSS variables or theme config for colors and type.

+## Project Roles and Responsibilities

+Below are the core roles, their responsibilities, and how each contributes to the project success:

+- Project Manager: Oversees timeline, coordinates team communication, tracks milestones, and ensures deliverables meet scope and deadlines.
+- Frontend Developers: Build UI components, implement responsive layouts, integrate with backend APIs, and ensure cross-browser accessibility and performance.
+- Designers: Create mockups and prototypes in Figma, define color and typography tokens, and collaborate with frontend to ensure visual fidelity and UX quality.
+- QA/Testers: Define test cases, run manual and automated tests, report bugs, and verify fixes to ensure functionality and reliability.
+- DevOps Engineers: Configure CI/CD pipelines, manage hosting and deployment, monitor performance and uptime, and automate infrastructure provisioning.
+- Product Owner: Defines requirements and priorities, reviews deliverables for business alignment, and acts as stakeholder liaison.
+- Scrum Master: Facilitates agile ceremonies, removes blockers for the team, and helps maintain the sprint cadence.

+For each role, clear communication and shared documentation (issues, PRs, and a project board) are essential for project success.

+## UI Component Patterns

+We'll design reusable UI components to keep the interface consistent and speed up development:

+- Navbar: Site logo, search bar, user account menu, responsive hamburger menu for mobile.
+Should be accessible and keyboard navigable.

+- Property Card: Image thumbnail, title, location, price per night, rating, and favorite button.
+Designed to be used in grids and lists with responsive sizing.

+- Footer: Site links, contact info, social links, and legal text.
+Present on all pages and responsive.

+- Additional planned components: Listing gallery (carousel), Booking form (date picker, guests selector), Filters panel, Modal dialogs (login, booking confirmation), and Loader/Placeholder components.

+Each component will have props/variants for reuse across pages, and we will document props and usage in a components README or Storybook.

+## Manual Review

+When the project is ready for assessment:
+- Ensure core files are present: README.md, frontend/, backend/ (or relevant folders).
+- Push the latest code to the repository main branch.
+- Add screenshots, a deployed link (if available), and any setup notes for the reviewer.
+- On the course/platform, request Manual QA review and provide the GitHub repository link: https://github.com/jmsak37/airbnb-clone-project